DilshadGit/Cambridge/orchestration/globals/ansible/README.md

 5) Ansible stops root access via SSH and restarts SSH.

 Further connections should be secure.
 We also need some helper packages to help provision our machines.
-For this use sshpass which allows us to securly send passwords over a network interface and install into a machine
+For this use sshpass which allows us to securely send passwords over a network interface and install into a machine

 /> sudo apt-get install sshpass